motu-tool/mOTUs/README.md

             -o  FILE     Genome names with or without annotations that were found to match search queries.

-            -r  STR,[STR] Annotation to report.
+            -d, --details  STR,[STR] Annotation to report.
 Choose any combination of [KEGG, PFAM, EGGNOG, TAXONOMY], e.g.
                             -r KEGG,PFAM